CamdenClark/anchor-book/accounts/1-initialize.md

 }
 ```

-Above is the accounts context.
-It describes all the accounts that need to be
+Above is the `Initialize` accounts context.
+It describes all the accounts that
-passed in to complete the instruction.
+need to be passed in to complete the instruction.
+This account context will be
+coupled with our instruction handler.

+The account context is the most dense and "magic" part of Anchor: it has a lot
+of power to do things behind the scenes.

 We pass in three different accounts when calling this instruction: the counter,
 the user, and the system program.